celeritas-project/benchmarks/klein-nishina/README.md

 # About

-Short code to compare Celeritas' Klein-Nishina interaction class with Geant4.
+Short code to compare Celeritas Klein-Nishina interactor with Geant4.

 # Dependencies